Volume 9 (Shinhwa album)

 Volume 9, also known as 10th Anniversary album, is the ninth studio album of South Korean boy band Shinhwa.
-It was released on 3 April 2008 by Good Entertainment, marking the group's 10th anniversary.
+It was released on April 3, 2008, by Good Entertainment, marking the group's 10th anniversary.
 It was first released as a First Press Limited Edition, with 50,000 copies, each with a hologram serial number and a 120-page photobook.
-The regular edition was released a week later.
-A 20,000 copies repackaged White Edition was released on 3 July 2008, which included new track, "Destiny of Love" (흔적) and a music video which feature footage from their Shinhwa Must Go On: 10th Anniversary Live concert held on 29 and 30 March 2008 at the Olympic Gymnastics Arena, Seoul.
+The regular edition was released a week later on April 10.
+"One More Time", a ballad track, was the lead track to be released, as a digital single on March 24, 2008.

-"One More Time" (다시 한번만), a ballad track, was the lead track to be released, as a digital single on 24 March 2008.
-"Run" was the next track to be released with a promotional music video.
+A 20,000 copies repackaged White Edition was released on July 3, 2008, which included new track, "Destiny of Love" and a music video which feature footage from their Shinhwa Must Go On: 10th Anniversary Live concert held on March 29 and 30, 2008 at the Olympic Gymnastics Arena, Seoul.